laras126/notlaura.com/README.md

 #notlaura.com redo

+##TODOS:
+So, I had started completely rewriting all of this and decided that's ridiculous.
+It's not so bad it needs a rewrite!
+However, I know more now, so here are some updates that would be great:

+###Misc code stuff:
+* Remove Font Awesome and use SVG sprites instead
+* Remove Animate CSS and use Velocity JS
+* Remove IDs and reevaluate class name semantics
+* Gallery styles, remove dependency on plugin
+* Move Gruntfile to theme root instead of in library/
+*

+###Structural:
+* Add some helpers for formatting blog posts more interestingly
+* Make the homepage more awesome with animations
+* Get static content out of page-about.php
+* Make portfolio into a more case-study format and possibly one page instead of an archive into single pages

+##Old notes:

 Welcome to the redesign of my personal site, [notlaura.com](http://notlaura.com) (even though I still like how it looks).
 Might as well hop on this [designing in the open](http://bradfrostweb.com/blog/post/designing-in-the-open/) bandwagon!

 The following is largely inspired by [Destroy Today on Github](https://github.com/destroytoday/destroytoday.com#rules).
 That guy, [Jonnie Hallman](http://destroytoday.com), put his personal site up here and kept a nice list of rules for whenever it is updated.
 So here are rules/todos/guidelines: